-The Standard provides a list of everything that might help, and it’s up to you to determine which ones to implement.
+The Standard provides a list of measures that can help, and it’s up to you to determine which ones to implement.
 As such, if there are no risks that justify the use of a certain control, you don’t need to implement it.

 An ISO 27001 gap analysis gives organisations an overview of the progress they have made in implementing each of the Standard’s controls.